ryneches/Shand/README.md

 You can run Shand from within Python or from the command line.
 I recommend running from withing Python using a [`jupyter`](http://jupyter.org/) notebook.
 If you have to manipulate your data to get it ready to put into Shand, a notebook will help keep a record of that.
+The command line utility is available if you want to submit jobs to a cluster or a cloud instance.

 #### Create problem plan